Investigator Financial Disclosure Committee (IFDC)

-- The Compliance Administrator for the Office of the Vice President for Research (OVPR) will serve as Executive Secretary for the committee.
+- The Administrator for Financial Disclosure for the Office of the Vice President for Research (OVPR) will serve as Executive Secretary for the committee.

 - After an initial period of staggered appointments, each member's term will be for three years.
 Reappointments are permissible.